 The iEARN Conference and Youth Summit features a Cultural Night, often the highlight for many attendees, where attendees from each country share a presentation or cultural performance.
 This will also include a “Taste of Winchester,” featuring fare from local businesses.
 Additional cultural events include a Gala Dinner on the closing night, and an optional cultural excursion day with a variety of options including a day-long sightseeing tour to D.C.

 Local youth and young people from around the world are also invited to attend and join the 2018 Youth Summit.
 At this year’s Youth Summit, students from around the world will take on the UN Sustainable Development Goals and show how young people can take action and help make our world more sustainable through exchange and collaboration.
 Youth Summit activities include youth-led presentations and workshops, hands-on activities, service projects, games, performances, and much more.

-Dylan Nicholls UN Sustainable Development Goals winchester, UN Sustainable Development Goals john handley high school, iearn usa shenandoah University, Tonya Muro iearn usa executive director, Dr. Jason Van Heukelum Superintendent of Winchester Public Schools, iEarn USA, IEARN USA Winchester, IEARN USA winchester john handley high school, winchester youth summit international conference, john handley youth summit international conference, global collaboration for sustainable development winchester, global collaboration for sustainable development john handley high school, Global Collaboration for Sustainable Development shenandoah university, UN Sustainable Development Goals shenandoah university
+Noah UN Sustainable Development Goals winchester, UN Sustainable Development Goals john handley high school, iearn usa shenandoah University, Tonya Muro iearn usa executive director, Dr. Jason Van Heukelum Superintendent of Winchester Public Schools, iEarn USA, IEARN USA Winchester, IEARN USA winchester john handley high school, winchester youth summit international conference, john handley youth summit international conference, global collaboration for sustainable development winchester, global collaboration for sustainable development john handley high school, Global Collaboration for Sustainable Development shenandoah university, UN Sustainable Development Goals shenandoah university